 Letter of Recommendation (LOR) Format from Faculty

-Table of content
+Table of contents

-• LOR Format
+• LOR Format from Faculty

-• Do’s and Don’ts of LOR Writing
+• Do’s and Don’ts of LOR Writing from Faculty

-• LOR Timeline Planner-
+• LOR Timeline Planner

 • Who Should You Ask for a Letter of Recommendation?

-LOR Format
+LOR Format from Faculty

-• Body Paragraph 2- In this part of the LOR from faculty, the recommending faculty needs to mention another quality or aptitude of the student such as sincerity or dedication toward academics.
+• Body Paragraph 2 - In this part of the LOR from faculty, the recommending faculty needs to mention another quality or aptitude of the student, such as sincerity or dedication toward academics.
 Provide a notable example in the classroom or on the university campus where the recommender observed the quality of the applicant.
 It can be anything within an academic environment noticed by the recommender.

-• Body Paragraph 3- Explain yet another quality of the applicant such as communication or management skills with an impactful and impressive example to support the statements of recommender.
+• Body Paragraph 3 - Explain yet another quality of the applicant such as communication or management skills, with an impactful and impressive example to support the statements of recommender.
 The process remains the same for all three body paragraphs of the LOR format.

 Conclusion- In the concluding paragraph, provide an outline of the applicant’s impressive qualities, focusing on the strengths and recommend the applicant for the course at the concerned university.
 End the LOR with basic information about the recommender like his/her full name, designation, department, institution name, location, email ID and contact number.

-Do’s and Don’ts of LOR Writing
+Do’s and Don’ts of LOR Writing from Faculty

 lor samples from professor

-Every detail of the LOR for student from professor, as mentioned in the format, is equally significant.
+Every detail of the LOR for a student from a professor, as mentioned in the format, is equally significant.
 Hence, remember all the points while drafting the letter.
 The LOR full form is a Letter of Recommendation; thus, as the name suggests, this is a letter to the Admissions Committee recommending the applicant by highlighting his/her remarkable qualities with substantial proof.
 Also, make sure that all three LORs are unique in terms of content, for example, the anecdote given to base the claim of the recommender in one LOR cannot be used in any other LOR.
 Adhere to the format and the points made in this article to make your LOR valuable.

-LOR Timeline Planner-
+LOR Timeline Planner

 Here is a simple timeline to follow to establish ideal LOR prep schedules-